|Persona Digital Music |

 My Counterpoint for Genius series is a collection of

-Persona Music Recordings Our Music Catalogue includes recorded performances by the P2500 Band, Em4U, and the Persona Classical Consort.
-Music downloads are delivered from our companion website: Alpha Online.
-Some music recordings are available as Downloads: The recordings presented online demonstrate Persona Studio's arranging, recording and mastering techniques.
-All the recordings are completed in house by Stephen Gislason.
+Persona Music Recordings: Our Music Catalogue includes recorded performances by the P2500 Band, Em4U, and the Persona Classical Consort.
+Music previews and downloads are delivered from Reverb Nation and Alpha Online.
+Some music online is offered to illustrate music history, advance music education and appreciation.
+The recordings presented online demonstrate Persona Studio's arranging, recording and mastering techniques.
+All the recordings are arrangements and performances completed in house by Stephen Gislason.
 The music selections and their history are explained in the book, Sound of Music.